Man charged with aiding Whitmer kidnap plot says he should have called police

 “I wish I would have,” Null replied.
 “I didn’t want no more to do with this. … I should have, I guess.”

 Null earlier explained to jurors that he had started his own militia in 2015, partly to protect people who wanted to rally in favor of Donald Trump’s presidential campaign.
-He said he also participated in protests against COVID-19 restrictions, typically wearing body armor and bearing guns.
+He said he also attended protests against COVID-19 restrictions, typically wearing body armor and bearing guns.

 Informants and undercover FBI agents were inside Fox’s group for months, making recordings and collecting evidence.
 Whitmer was not physically harmed.